marathonic/CVProject/README.md

 Learned to use class-based React components.
 Gained experience with managing state, passing props and conditional rendering.
 Understood what makes components re-render when their state changes.
+After building the app using only class components, refactored everything to use only hooks.